 Proxy Setup: Proxy Settings in Windows, macOS, Android, and iOS

 Before configuring a proxy connection, it's important to consider what device and operating system you're using.
-All of the methods eventually come to the point where you're asked to input the IP address of the proxy server you intend to connect to.
+All of the methods eventually come to the point where you're asked to input the IP address of the proxy server you want to connect to.
 These can be either free or premium.
 For an overview of free proxies, be sure to check out our continuously updated list.

-So now, without further ado, let's take a look at how to set up a proxy connection in Windows, macOS, Android, and iOS:
+Now, let's take a look at how to set up a proxy connection in Windows, macOS, Android, and iOS:

 Windows: Configure a Proxy Server

 To configure a proxy server in Windows 11:

 1. Open Settings, go to Network & internet, and click on Proxy.